Azdaroth/Azdaroth.github.io/source/_posts/2019-01-27-how-to-tell-the-difference-between-a-default-and-provided-value-for-optional-arguments-in-ruby.markdown

 It is sometimes required for the methods with optional arguments to be able to differentiate between its default value and the value passed from the caller.
 Passing `nil` might initially sound like a good idea since it represents "nothingness".
 However, it might turn out that `nil` is a legit value and there might be cases where it is desirable for the caller to pass `nil`.
 In such a case, we cannot use it as a default value if we want to implement a special logic for the case of not providing that value.

-Fortunately, there is an easy way to deal with it: use a special constant:
+Fortunately, there is an easy way to deal with it - use a special constant:

 ``` rb
 class SomeClass